 And this coming holiday, I am starting with the sweet potatoes.

 I always make sweet potatoes using one of two methods: either mashed and baked with a brown sugar topping or sliced and baked with a brown sugar topping.
 So I looked through the abundance of cooking magazines I have, and I saw a recipe for butternut squash with caramelized onions.
 I immediately thought- why not try this with sweet potatoes?
 I changed up the recipe a bit, but I think the result is a winner.
-This will be on the table this Easter. 🙂

-3 lb. sweet potatoes or yams
+3 lb. medium sized sweet potatoes or yams

 2 Vidalia onions, chopped